jakeleboeuf/jakeleboeuf.github.io/index.md

 <div class='home bio align-center' markdown='1'>
   <div class='align-center-item' markdown='1'>

 You found me.
-I’m Jake– recently left the party over at [Fuzzco](http://fuzzco.com) as a senior software engineer to take on the world solo.
+I’m Jake– recently ~left~ joined the party over at ~[Fuzzco](http://fuzzco.com)~ [Real Thread](https://realthread.com) as a ~senior software engineer~ Director of Engineering.
 I like to think I'm a pretty nice guy.
 I've never been fired.
 Nobody has ever broken up with me.
 And only one person has ever tried to sue me, so that's pretty good?

 I live in Charleston, SC and spend my days with my [wife](http://culturedstyle.com), surfing small waves with my [friend](http://davidstanfieldis.me), chasing my kids, and [building the internet](http://github.com/jakeleboeuf).
 I might write about [things I'm learning]({{ "/blog" | prepend: site.url }}) from time to time– and if you like me, you can [follow me](http://twitter.com/jakeleboeuf).